smucclaw/sandbox/aarne/README.md

 - Makefile     -- generating PGF and GADT
 - Semantics.hs -- conversion of AST to a logic and logic to spreadsheets
 - Spreadsheet.hs -- a simple recursive spreadsheet data structure
 - VisualizeLaw.hs -- script for parsing and conversion to spreasheet (as TSV)
+- color_spreadsheet.py -- script for generating a spreadsheet with colors
 - act-6A.html -- the original document
 - act-6A.txt  -- the original as plain text
 - annotated-6A.txt -- the origina annotated with categories and keywords